bestHenryJ/antra_projects/Inventory Tracking System.md

 - meeting with frontend developer or leader
 - retrospective meeting when sprint is ending.
 ## how did you deploy application
+- I deployed inventory tracking system in AWS:
  	- User instances deploy on AWS cloudFront CDN
 	- object store in Amazon S3
 	- configue the Kubernetes cluster with docker containers running microservices on Amazon ECS
 	- API gateway + Route53 to organize restful api
 	- SQS + SNS to manage message transport
 	- Data cached by ElastiCache
 	- configue database on RDS or DynamoDB.